-- standalone - A single cluster that can administer itself, and that can also run workloads, but can't create or manage other user clusters.
+- standalone: a single cluster that can administer itself and run workloads, but that can't create or manage other user clusters

-This quickstart assumes a basic understanding of Kubernetes
+This quickstart assumes that you have a basic understanding of Kubernetes.

-The install command of Anthos clusters on bare metal, called
+Anthos clusters on bare metal has an installation command called

-the necessary Google service accounts and APIs you need for Anthos clusters on bare metal,
+the necessary Google service accounts and APIs that you need for Anthos clusters on bare metal.

 before you create clusters with

-- Create a Google Cloud project where you have the Editor or Owner role.
+- Create a Google Cloud project where your account has the Editor or Owner role.